 By Marilyn Leek

-Marilyn Leek, owner of Chesapeake Transitions, is a certified senior move manager who has been providing support and guidance for Maryland seniors and their families for over a decade.
-She can be contacted at [email protected]
+The owner of Chesapeake Transitions, Marilyn Leek is a Certified Senior Move Manager® who has been providing support and guidance for Maryland seniors and their families for over a decade.

 OutLook by the Bay magazine and this website are made possible through the support of our advertisers and subscribers.
 We guarantee you’ll learn something new each issue.
 Please subscribe today.